miekedeyzel/VultureProjectR/README.md

 ## Overview

-This repository accompanies my MSc research examining how climate change influences the breeding ecology of African White-backed Vultures (*Gyps africanus*) at Dronfield Nature Reserve (1993–2024).
+This repository accompanies my MSc research examining how weather influences the breeding ecology of African White-backed Vultures (*Gyps africanus*) at Dronfield Nature Reserve (1993–2024).

 The project integrates long-term breeding monitoring data with climatic variables to assess how weather affects: